hl7au/au-fhir-erequesting/input/pagecontent/use-cases.md

 ## AU eRequesting R1 use cases
 This page contains the use cases for AU eRequesting for the first release of the TDG Implementation Guide (R1).
+Column attribute descriptions are as follows:
+- **ID**: Represents a unique identifier for each use case.
+- **Description**: Represents the detailed narrative of the use case, outlining the scenario and the sequence of actions involved.
+- **Actor**: Represents the actors involved in the use case.
+- **AUeReqDI/AUCDI Data Group**: Represents the relevant AU eRequest Diagnostic Imaging (AUeReqDI) or the Australian Clinical Diagnostic Imaging (AUCDI) data group.

 ### Diagnostic imaging use cases